 9. Security of and access to your personal data

-We endeavour to ensure that there are appropriate and proportionate technical and organisational measures to prevent the loss, destruction, misuse, alteration, unauthorised disclosure or of access to your personal information.
+We endeavour to ensure that there are appropriate and proportionate technical and organisational measures to prevent the loss, destruction, misuse, alteration, unauthorised disclosure or access to your personal information.

 Your information is only accessible by a small number of individuals who wish to provide you with relevant information, event organisations and other services of benefit to our membership as described in Section 11.